Program TypeProject Assistance

 - Application Type

-Projects Assistance: Visual Arts Organizations supports the development, enrichment, and creation of new or unique public programming and documentation, including exhibitions, dissemination projects, artists’ residencies, exploration of new forms, and audience development.
+Projects Assistance: Visual Arts Organizations supports the development, enrichment, and creation of new or unique public programming and documentation, including exhibitions, dissemination projects, new works, artists’ residencies, exploration of new artistic or curatorial practices, community engagement, and audience development.

 Who Can Apply

 Submissions from applicants who do not meet eligibility criteria will not be forwarded for assessment.
 To be eligible, an applicant must:

 - Provide arts and cultural programming or service to the arts and culture sector in B.C. and have done so for a minimum of one year.